maxbundscherer/a-sdr/docs/index.md

 **This page is about automatic (live) monitoring/reporting of different radio signals and sdr related topics**.
 Unfortunately, this page is under construction and is not complete.
 This page has started on 04-Mar-2022 and there are a lot of things to publish and do.
 So check back from time to time.

 I am starting with publishing ft8-signal maps received with my loop antenna.
 At the moment I am waiting for the ordered server hardware.
 Currently, I am using a Raspberry Pi, GNU Radio & self-developed tools/software in Python and C++.
-Because my setup is currently based on a Raspberry Pi I can not do all steps automatically in time. **So until the server hardware receives I publish new stuff from time to time**.
+Because my setup is currently based on a Raspberry Pi I can not do all steps automatically in time. **So until the server hardware is delivered I publish new stuff from time to time**.

 ## FT8